 Implementation of HD-tDCS in Human Subjects with Pre- and Post-Test Image Classification Tasks

-Demonstrator: Xiangyi Lyu , Yang Ding
+Demonstrator: Xiangyi Lyu , Weijie Xiao

 To begin, ensure that the participant has no contraindications to high-definition transcranial direct current stimulation or HD-tDCS (H-D-T-D-C-S) and does not meet any exclusion criteria [1].
 Introduce the experimental procedure to the participants and obtain written informed consent after confirming their understanding [2].